What should I do to maintain the instrument, and what lubricants do you recommend?

 Do you do repair and customization work?
 What about custom configurations or parts?

 We are a custom brass manufacturer, so we will do most requested customizations of our instruments.
 In addition to the standard line of trumpets we have a custom option where you can build your own instrument.
 Please contact us to help guide you through this process.
 We also make our parts available to other repair shops.
 The first priority in our factory is necessarily the manufacture of Shires instruments, but we do take a limited amount of customization work that will be worked in around current production; please call us at 508.634.6805 or email at email@example.com with your specific request and we will do our best to accommodate you.

 How long will it take to receive my Shires instrument?

 - Delivery times vary by instrument type.
 Please ask us for the current estimated delivery time of the item that interests you.
 When you or your dealer places an order with S.E.
 Shires, an approximate delivery date is included on the sales order confirmation.
 The best way to purchase a Shires instrument quickly is from a certified S.E.
 Shires dealer who has it in stock.

 Are the case and mouthpiece included?

-All complete instruments ship with case and mouthpiece.
+All complete instruments ship with case, mouthpiece, and care kit.
 If you have any questions about whether or not your particular instrument ships with a case and mouthpiece, please ask when placing your order.